Nvidia rallies as the rest of Wall Street drifts after a US court blocks many of Trump's tariffs

 In stock markets abroad, Japan’s Nikkei 225 jumped 1.9% to help lead Asian markets higher, while stocks rose 1.4% in Hong Kong and 0.7% in Shanghai.
 South Korea's Kospi rallied 1.9% after the Bank of Korea cut its key interest rate to ease pressure on the economy.

 The moves for European stocks were much more muted.
-France’s CAC 40 edged up by less than 0.1%, and Germany’s DAX swung from an early gain to a dip of 0.3%.
+France’s CAC 40 fell 0.1%, and Germany’s DAX swung from an early gain to a dip of 0.4%.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.